13 Most Common Negative Reviews for Vets and How to Respond

-More than that, Google Reviews affect your website score and show up when clients try to find your website.
+More than that, Google Reviews affect your website score (ranking) as to whether your business shows up when clients try to find a business like yours.

 You try your hardest to be the best vet clinic that you can be.
 But negative reviews are inevitable so don’t take them to heart.

 Even the best vets get bad reviews.